 Expanded housing expenses can make the cost of living in Los Angeles up to 50% higher than the national average.
 However, when compared to living in NYC, the cost to live in Los Angeles is still significantly less.
 This cost savings is good news if you plan on relocating from NYC but bad news for the rest of us.

 While the primary cost of living expenses are easier to predict regardless of the neighborhood (groceries, internet, etc.), housing is going to be the most significant variance in your budget.
 Because no matter where you’re searching, it’s a steep climb to get into the Los Angeles real estate market.

 Is the Flexibility of Renting for You?

 In your search, you’ll notice the housing market varies greatly from neighborhood to neighborhood.
 Despite the wide variety of home prices, the market may still be too costly and risky for first-time movers.
 Often renting is the best and only option.

 Buying Might Be Cheaper Long Term

-With interest rates being at an all time low and rents starting to skyrocket, it actually could be less expensive to own over the long term.
+With interest rates slowly climbing and rents starting to skyrocket, it actually could be less expensive to own over the long term.
 The challenge?
 Coming up with a down payment.